minhhdvn/minhhdvn.github.io/_pages/about.md

   - /about.html
 ---

-**I'm graduating and actively searching for exciting job opportunities**

 I am a fourth-year Ph.D. student in Computer Science at the [University of Oregon](https://www.uoregon.edu/), working with Prof. [Thien Huu Nguyen](https://ix.cs.uoregon.edu/~thien/) in the [UONLP lab](http://nlp.uoregon.edu/).
-My research interests are multilingual natural language processing, information extraction, question answering using large language models and reinforcement learning.
+My research interests are multilingual natural language processing, information extraction, and open-domain question answering using large language models and reinforcement learning.

 Education
 ------